Osamadahnoun/hamburger-menu/README.md

 ## Description

-This project is the fourth in my UI mastery series.
+This mini project is the fourth in my UI mastery series.
 The UI mastery series is a series I created consisting of eight total projects (mini and full projects) to really master my UI development skills.
 For this project, I created a landing page with a fully-functional hamburger menu.

 ## Screenshot